jdsandifer/100-days-of-code/log.md

 **Today's Progress:** Today I worked on making the graph in my app correctly display real data - instead of my stand-in values.
 Converted my weight record to a singleton for easy global access and because it makes sense for it to be one.

 **Thoughts:** Still in progress...app is freezing after initial load now.
 Singleton code seems like the obvious source, but the app gets past the initialization of it and freezes later...

+### Day 10 & 11: January 25th & 26th, 2017 (Wednesday & Thursday)

+**Today's Progress:** Answered more questions on Treehouse about Java.

+**Thoughts:** I do want to make sure my question answering isn't keeping me from progressing on my apps, but it's a great way to stay actively thinking about Java and Android without having to get my development computer up and running.
+This probably means I need to get Android Studio working on my laptop so working on projects is as easy as answering questions...